voteflux/flux/CONSTITUTION.md

 Amendments to this constitution can be made with the support of at least 66% of a quorum, or at the discretion of the party Leader.

+Members may subscribe to notifications of proposed and sucessful amendments via the 'watch' feature within the GitHub repository.

 ## Endorsed Candidates

 Endorsed candidates are chosen by the Leader or by a quorum, though any candidates chosen by a quorum are able to be vetoed by the Leader.